n3l5/irFARTpull/README.md

 - MFTDump - tool to dump the contents of the $MFT. http://malware-hunters.net/2012/09/
 - LogParser - tool to parse event logs (and more) https://technet.microsoft.com/en-us/scriptcenter/dd919274.aspx
-- Triforce ANJP - tool to examining the MFT, LogFile, and USN. https://www.gettriforce.com/product/anjp-free/
+- Triforce ANJP - tool to examining the MFT, LogFile, and USN. https://www.gettriforce.com/product/anjp-free/ **Since IRFartpull pulls raw files you can use whatever tool(s) you want.